Illedan/BlogPosts/Posts/BrainRulesForBaby.md

 ## Rules

 A kid screaming at a store because it can't get candy is never a pleasant view.
-An often response is trying to stopping the embarrassment, thought this might only create a worse situation.
+An often response is trying to stop the embarrassment, thought this might only create a worse situation.
 A better response is to acknowledge the feeling and explaining why he/she feels that way.
 Talking about the reasons for a particular event or rule helps to underline why the rule exists, nobody likes to be forced into actions without proper reasoning.
 Often a kid might do unwanted behavior, like throwing books down the stairs, this is mostly attention seeking and could be ignored unless a known rule is broken, while one should praise a child following a rule.
 The last part is as important as giving response to a broken rule.

 ## Happiness and feelings